mikelyou/mikelyou.github.io/_posts/2020-01-06-python-learning-09-simple-application.md

   - Notes
 ---

-After learning the file and directory operations, I eventually could try to use python to solve some tasks.
+After learning the [file Operations](https://mikelyou.com/2020/01/03/python-learning-07-file-operations/) and [directory Operations](https://mikelyou.com/2020/01/03/python-learning-08-directory-operations/), I eventually could use python to do some tasks.

 <!-- more -->